-Leverage Monitoring.
-DCA has established a detailed cash match verification/leverage assessment form.
-(See Appendix 2, Project Review Checklists.)
-The form will be prepared by the DCA field representative prior to the last CDBG draw.
-The form will also require the DCA field representative to make a recommendation regarding payment of the final CDBG draw in light of progress toward meeting leverage requirements.
-Match and leverage will again be reviewed/verified at the closeout site visit.
+DCA has established a detailed leverage assessment form.
+(See Appendix Manual, Project Review Checklists.)
+The form will be prepared by DR staff prior to the last CDBG-MIT draw.
+The form will also require DR staff to make a recommendation regarding payment of the final CDBG-MIT draw in light of progress toward meeting leverage requirements.
+Leverage will again be reviewed/verified at the closeout site visit.